CohereJohnny/coice/sprints/v0.4.0/sprint_4_tasks.md

 ### Gaps/Issues
 **Minor Items (Non-blocking):**
-- User creation form for admins not yet implemented (marked as optional)
-- Real catalog/library data integration in sidebar (will be addressed in future sprints)
-- Library hierarchy display in tree structure (foundation completed with breadcrumbs)
+- Testing & validation tasks remain (these are verification tasks, not implementation)
+- Context menu actions in sidebar navigation are placeholder (edit/delete functionality exists in main interfaces)

-**No Critical Issues:** All core functionality is working as expected.
+**No Critical Issues:** All core functionality is working as expected and all major implementation tasks are complete.

 ### Next Steps
 **For Sprint 5 (Google Cloud Storage Integration):**